ts4z/barge-rulebook/src/preface.md

 # Preface

-We hope that this is a useful reference for BARGE folks and for anyone else who wants a simple list of poker games.
+We hope that this is a useful reference for the [BARGE](https://www.barge.org/barge/) community and for anyone who wants a clean list of poker game rules.
 In particular, Tim started updating this rulebook because he can never remember the rules to [Archie](archie.md) and wanted to make it easier to look them up.

 This rulebook decends from Christopher J. Mecklin's excellent rulebook, last updated in July, 2021.
-By 2024, it had fallen a bit out of date: BARGE being BARGE, and poker players being poker players, some newer games have been made up.
+By 2024, it had fallen a bit out of date: [BARGE](https://www.barge.org/barge/) being [BARGE](https://www.barge.org/barge/), and poker players being poker players, some newer games have been made up.

 This version was created starting from extracting the text from the PDF of the